AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 The learner app provides a filter that allows learners to distinguish between:

 * Completed
-* Completed via alternate (This filters only alternate completions.)
+* Completed via alternate (This filters learning objects that only have alternate completions.
+If a learning object has alternate as well as direct completion then it won't be included.)
 * When you select **Completed** and **Completed via alternate**, you'll be able to see all completions

 This enables learners to quickly understand how their learning requirements were fulfilled.

 ##### Transcript and progress views

-The completion method filter is available in learner-facing views such as:
+The completion method filter is available in learner-facing views.
+For example:

-* Learner transcripts
 * Progress and completion tracking sections

 These views clearly indicate which trainings were completed directly and which were satisfied through alternates.

-##### Reporting alignment

-The filtering logic in the learner app aligns with the **Completion Method** column used in reports.
-This ensures consistency between what learners see in the UI and what administrators see in exports and compliance reports.

 <!--## Configure equivalent courses (complete each other)